LuisScoccola/persistable/README.md

 <img src="https://user-images.githubusercontent.com/1679929/201200296-cf9ee4f1-b43a-490e-b55a-2d7e04a994be.svg" width="470">

-Persistable (persistent and stable clustering) is a density-based clustering algorithm intended for exploratory data analysis.
+Persistent and stable clustering (Persistable) is a density-based clustering algorithm intended for exploratory data analysis.
 What distinguishes Persistable from other clustering algorithms is its visualization capabilities.
 Persistable's interactive mode lets you visualize multi-scale and multi-density cluster structure present in the data.
 This is used to guide the choice of parameters that lead to the final clustering.